 - accuse you of being the one with anger and control issues

 Threats of self-harm

-Threatening suicide or self-harm as a way to pressure you into doing things is a form of manipulation and abuse.
+Threatening to hurt themselves in order to pressure you into doing something is a manipulation tactic.

 Threats and verbal insults can escalate to physical violence.
-If your partner is pushing, slapping, or hitting you, it’s a clear sign that the relationship has become dangerous.
+If your partner is pushing, shoving, or hitting you, it’s a clear sign that the relationship has become dangerous.

 Cindy Lamothe is a freelance journalist based in Guatemala.
 She writes often about the intersections between health, wellness, and the science of human behavior.
 She’s written for The Atlantic, New York Magazine, Teen Vogue, Quartz, The Washington Post, and many more.
 Find her at cindylamothe.com.